UniversalDependencies/docs/treebanks/en_pud/en_pud-dep-ccomp.md

 18	,	,	PUNCT	,	_	15	punct	15:punct	_
 19	for	for	ADP	IN	_	20	case	20:case	_
 20	2017	2017	NUM	CD	NumForm=Digit|NumType=Card	15	nmod	15:nmod:for	_
-21	at	at	ADV	RB	_	22	case	22:case	_
+21	at	at	ADP	IN	_	22	case	22:case	_
-22	least	least	ADV	RBS	Degree=Sup	20	nmod	20:nmod:at	SpaceAfter=No
+22	least	least	ADJ	JJS	Degree=Sup	20	nmod	20:nmod:at	SpaceAfter=No
 23	.	.
 PUNCT	.	_	5	punct	5:punct	_

 ~~~